-A judge blocked Trump's immigration crackdown for being biased against “non-white, non-European immigrants.”
+A judge blocked Trump's immigration crackdown for being biased against “non-white, non-European immigrants”

 Ahilan Arulanantham, an ACLU attorney on the case, said in a statement in response to Chen’s order, “If these children’s parents were not from countries the administration considers unworthy of humanity, we would not have to wage this fight.
 But we do, and we will not relent.”
 Justice Department spokesman Devin O’Malley said in a statement that the department “completely rejects” claims that the Trump administration “did anything improper.”

-Chen emphasized that ending TPS would also affect more than 200,000 US-born children of TPS holders.
+Chen emphasized that ending TPS would also affect more than 200,000 American-born children of TPS holders.
 “Those with U.S.-citizen children will be confronted with the dilemma of either bringing their children with them, giving up their children’s lives in the United States (for many, the only lives they know), or being separated from their children,” he wrote.
 Crista Ramos, a 14-year-old US citizen who is the lead plaintiff in the case, said in a statement after the decision, “Ever since the TPS terminations were announced, I have been wondering how I can live a normal life if I am about to lose my mom.”

 El Salvador, Nicaragua, and Sudan’s TPS designations were routinely renewed under both Republican and Democratic administrations.
 The roughly 200,000 TPS holders from Nicaragua and El Salvador have been in the United States since at least 2001.
 Haitian immigrants first gained TPS following the 2010 earthquake that devastated the country.
 The Trump administration decided to terminate TPS for all four countries, along with Nepal and Honduras.